Dannyg2244/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd "means print the current working directory"
+Display the content list of current working directory